RazoredCoder/Forecasting_Sticker_Sales-Regression-AI-Model/README.md

             else:
                 print(f"Skipping {store} because no training data is available.")

-        # For country models, perform Optuna tuning only for the "Singapore" model.
         for country in self.country_models.keys():
             if country in subsets_country:
                 X_subset, y_subset = subsets_country[country]